brunohaetinger/zustand-examples/README.md

-# RecoilJS Examples
+# Zustand Examples

-This repo has some examples of RecoilJS uses.
+This repo has some examples of Zustand uses.

 ## Use